 This section provides a summary of information, which has helped to develop an understanding of flood risk in the area.
-Since 2011 SEPA has developed and updated national level assessments of flooding from rivers, surface water and coastal sources.
-The national level assessment is improved for coastal flooding through a flood study in Walls.
-This included an aerial drone survey to assess the local topography as the area has not yet been covered by national LIDAR surveying.
-The impacts of climate change on future sea levels were also assessed based on the latest data (United Kingdom Climate Projections 2018).
-There are limited records of flooding in Walls.
+Since 2011 SEPA has developed and updated national assessments of flooding from rivers, surface water and coastal sources.
+The national assessment for river flooding is improved by the completion of the Pitlochry Flood Study in 2018.
+The national understanding of surface water flooding is improved by the sewer flood risk assessment.